|Short Description||Adware is usually designed to assist users while shopping online.|

 - Guide 1: How to Remove Lucuma Adware from Windows.

-- Guide 2: Get rid of Lucuma Adware from Mac OS X.
+- Guide 2: Get rid of Lucuma Adware on Mac OS X.

-- Guide 3: Remove Lucuma Adware from Google Chrome.
+- Guide 3: Remove Lucuma Adware in Google Chrome.

 - Guide 4: Erase Lucuma Adware from Mozilla Firefox.